 - Do you guarantee that I won’t experience a totally different outcome than your analysis did?

 If a company is sending you to the original ‘validated’ link then it’s basing the security of your company and home on Link Validation.
 In other words, it’s basing the security of your company and home on something that doesn’t exist.

-One more warning: Beware of the ‘time of click’ bait and switch.
-Yes, all of the above analyze each link the moment you click.
+One more warning: Beware of companies offering the ‘time of click’ bait and switch.
+Yes, these companies analyze each link the moment you click.
 But then they do the unthinkable.
 They immediately send you to the original link where your IP address can be used to send you to unpredictable harm.